Covidioten/BAPraktikumSentimentAnalyse/README.md

 This project analysis Twitter data concerning the sentiment of tweet in Germany and compares the data to cases of COVID-19 in Germany.
 Furthermore, this application displays the political and epidemical situation in Germany in 2020.
 To just use the application visit [covidioten.app](https://covidioten.app/#/polit).
 This is only the repository where the data analysis is stored.
 For the Frontend visit the [UI repository](https://github.com/Covidioten/UI).
-The Webserver Backend is stored in [this repository](https://github.com/Covidioten/WebServer).
+The Webserver Backend is stored in [webserver repository](https://github.com/Covidioten/WebServer).

-# Table of Contens
+# Table of Contents
 * [Requirements Overview](#Requirements-Overview)
 * [Technologies](#technologies)
 * [Execution instructions](#Execution-instructions)